Popular Types of Black Flowers and Black Plants to Grow at Home

 14. Moulin Rouge Sunflower (Helianthus annus)

 This variety of sunflower features large blossoms with faces that measure up to 6 inches across.
 The petals ring a darkly colored center.
 Petals have a rusty-black color toward the center and feature fiery reddish-orange tips that create an ombre effect from bright red to deep, almost-black brown.
 Sunflowers thrive in sunny growing locations and, with no pollen, they make great cut flowers for floral arrangements.

 15. Fringe Flower (Loropetalum chinense var.
 Rubrum ‘Black Pearl’)

-A member of the witch hazel family, this evergreen shrub grows features greenish-purple or purplish-black foliage that looks beautiful year-round.
+A member of the witch hazel family, the Loropetalum chinese shrub grows features greenish-purple or purplish-black foliage that looks beautiful year-round.
 In early spring, the shrub produces an abundance of bright-pink, spidery flowers that hang down like tassels or fringe – hence the common name “fringe flower.”

 16. Penny Black (Nemophila discoidalis ‘Penny Black’)

 Commonly called Penny black or baby black eyes, these annuals feature five dark-purple petals rimmed with a bright white along the edges and at the center.
 They stay low to the ground, growing only about 4 inches in height, and have a trailing habit that makes them perfect for any containers, borders, and hanging baskets.

 17. Black Magic Chocolate Cosmos (Cosmos astrosanguineus ‘Black Magic’)